Close Alert Banner

 To Express a Concern About Our Service

 To express a concern about the service you have received, first speak with your counsellor/worker.
-If you are not comfortable doing so or your concern is not addressed, contact a Family Services Durham (FSD) Manager at 905-666-6239 ext.
-5. If your concern remains, you can contact the FSD Director’s office at 905-668-4113 ext.
+If you are not comfortable doing so or your concern is not addressed, call 311 or 1-888-721-0622 (toll free) and ask to speak with a Family Services Durham (FSD) Manager.
+If your concern remains, you can contact the FSD Director’s office at 905-668-4113 ext.
 2775.
 If your concern is still not addressed, you may appeal to the Ontario College of Social Workers and Social Service Workers or the College of Registered Psychotherapists of Ontario, based on the counsellor’s professional association.

 Receive email updates